 - 47% of customers expect a web page to load in two seconds or less.

+It isn’t surprising that consumers give up after some time trying to access a website.
+But, if you think about it, people are attracted by the ease and convenience of transacting online.
 Unfortunately, the longer it takes for a site to load, the more likely people are to lose patience and look elsewhere.
 As a result, a business will be losing customers, which is not what you want!

-3. Too many products, no clear niche
+3. Too many products, no clear eCommerce niche

-Or maybe you are involved in affiliate marketing, and you stockpile sites with such affiliate links reviewing a ton of products and services, some of which may conflict with each other.
+Imagine physically walking into a store selling so many different products without any clear theme connecting these items.
+You walk into a showroom selling cars only to find they sell other products like pet supplies, hardware, beauty products, school uniforms – the list could go on!
+Or maybe you are involved in affiliate marketing, and you stockpile sites with such affiliate links reviewing tons of products and services, some of which may conflict with each other.

-4. Poor quality images
+4. Poor-quality images

 Since consumers cannot try on items of interest or feel the fabric before purchasing, you must provide pictures that fulfill these objectives as much as possible.